How to improve source code security and avoid IP theft

 The most recent update from the Commission on the Theft of American Intellectual Property estimates the cost of U.S. intellectual property theft (IP) at between $180 billion and $540 billion.
 Having a way to accurately detect and respond to IP theft helps businesses avoid financial loss, protect their competitive advantage, and yes, ensure no damage is done to their reputation.

-Software developers utilize Git to create source code.
+For example, software developers utilize Git to create source code.
 Much of their Git usage is sanctioned as part of their everyday work: creating or pulling existing code and pushing it to corporate and/or open-source repositories.
 However, engineers who want to exfiltrate IP could also use Git to send code to a personal code repository service, such as GitHub.

 Incydr watches all Git activity to identify if the code came from your corporate repository.
 This allows security to accurately pinpoint source code exfiltration and speed response times without getting in the way of sanctioned development or impacting engineering team productivity.